maoxufeng/tips/README.md

 ### Note

-Format on README.md is based on Markdown
+Format on README.md is based on Markdown, refer to

-refer to

 https://github.com/guoyunsky/Markdown-Chinese-Demo